Michael Allagas, et al., v. BP Solar International, Inc., et al.

 SX110S

-The claims period for Category 2 panels has been extended.
-Claims with Category 2 panels filed through July 21, 2020 will be honored.
+The claims period for Category 2 panels was extended.
+Claims with Category 2 panels filed through July 21, 2020 were honored.

 This Settlement does not cover BP solar panels without the S-type junction box, which BP stopped using in 2007 at the latest.
 These solar panels look very similar to the Class Panels included in the Settlement, but are different products.
 If you don’t know whether your BP product is included in this Settlement, contact the Claims Administrator at 1-844-360-2767 for help.